louisafful1/PHP_REST_API/README.md

 # REST_API

+This is a beginner-friendly PHP REST API that demonstrates how to create an API for retrieving and managing blog posts.
+I used PHP's Object-Oriented Programming (OOP) approach and interacts with a MySQL database.
+The README will guide you through the setup, usage, and key components of the project.

 ## Project Overview
 The rest_api project demonstrates the creation of a basic PHP REST API that interacts with a MySQL database.
 The key components of the project include: